Events & Happenings

 Lillie Auditorium, 7 MBL Street, Woods Hole, MA

 Sponsored by the Elisabeth and Henry A. Morss, Jr., Colloquia Endowed Fund

 Other Events and Notes of Interest

-Presents the video “Chasing Pluto” on Friday, July 29, at noon, in Redfield Auditorium, 45 Water St., Woods Hole.
-Watch as the New Horizons spacecraft captures our first clear view of Pluto’s icy surface.
+Presents the the video “Treasures of the Earth: Power” on Friday, August 18, at noon, in Redfield Auditorium, 45 Water St., in Woods Hole.
+Drill underground to see the treasures that power our world—today and into the future.
 Sponsored by the Information Office.
 Coffee, tea, and cookies served.
 Donations accepted.

 Hands-on activities for kids using water, and fun for kids of all ages – at the Ocean Science Exhibit Center, located at 15 School Street in Woods Hole.
 Splash Lab will be held on Wednesdays and Thursdays from 1:00 – 3:00 p.m.
 No reservations necessary.
 For more information, call (508) 289-2663.